zacharesmer/tamagometer/README.md

 For example, the name takes up 5 bytes, so editing the bits individually would be time consuming.
 Choose letters/symbols to generate the correct bits.
 ### Interactions
 You can either initiate or wait for the tamagotchi to initiate.
-Right now this just plays back whateve
+Right now this just plays back whatever is loaded in via the text fields.